-- Shimano 7 speed gear system.
+- Shimano 7-speed gear system.

 - Front suspension fork with suspension.

-- Multi-function LCD display.
+- Multi-function LCD.

 - Built-in USB for charging your smartphone on the go.

-Comprehensive after sales support
+Comprehensive after-sales support

-They have also sorted out the logistics side of things with fast dispatch from local European warehouses and real-time online technical information, advice and guidance.
+They have also sorted out the logistics side of things with a fast dispatch from local European warehouses and real-time online technical information, advice and guidance.
 Another great thing they’re offering is a replacement e-bike when maintenance is not available (should a fault occur).

-ADO offers a 10 year warranty for the frame and a 1 year warranty to cover all the electrical components – charger, battery, motor, controller, instrument, USB charger, 2 in 1 switch and head light.
+ADO offers a 10-year warranty for the frame and a 1-year warranty to cover all the electrical components – charger, battery, motor, controller, instrument, USB charger, 2 in 1 switch and headlight.

-The ancillary components are also covered for 12 months – front suspension fork, seat post, handlebar, stem, brakes, brake lever, crankset , gear shifter and rear derailleur.
+The ancillary components are also covered for 12 months – front suspension fork, seat post, handlebar, stem, brakes, brake lever, crankset, gear shifter and rear derailleur.

-ADO have set up a technical service centre in Germany with a 3,000 square metre warehouse and 400 square metre office.
+ADO has set up a technical service centre in Germany with a 3,000 square metre warehouse and 400 square metre office.
 There will also be other maintenance centres in the UK and Poland to provide instant follow-ups to customer repair requests.

 The ADO A20 uses a brushless internally geared rear hub motor – these motors are designed to be small, lightweight and efficient.
 This proven technology is likely to provide a long service life with minimal reliability issues.

-These motors generally provide a smooth and punchy level of assist – there’s 3 levels of electric assist available to the rider via the clear black and white LCD display.
+These motors generally provide a smooth and punchy level of assist – there are 3 levels of electric assist available to the rider via the clear black and white LCD display.
 This display also features a battery indicator and trip function.
 There’s also a neat handlebar-mounted USB charging point for smartphones and a horn and front headlight (which can be controlled from the handlebar).